Depression

 Some people experience Major Depressive Disorder (MDD)—also referred to as “clinical depression”—for weeks, months, or even years.

-Those with bipolar show the same symptoms as those with major depressive disorder.
+Those with bipolar disorder show the same symptoms as those with major depressive disorder.
 These experiences are sometimes referred to as the ‘low.’

 The difference is that bipolar also includes “highs” called “mania”.
-While depressive episodes involve a lack of energy or even, sometimes emotion, manic episodes are the opposite.
+While depressive episodes involve a lack of energy or even, sometimes, emotion, manic episodes are the opposite.
 Someone in a manic episode will have enormous amounts of energy.
 They might be extremely happy and overjoyed for a period of time.

 Other indicators of mania include: